PIERCE COUNTY SUPERIOR COURT REMAINS OPEN

 - Fax number: (253) 798-6897

+There is a NO COST program designed to prevent evictions.
 Many landlords and tenants have been negatively impacted by the COVID-19 pandemic.
 Currently there are both federal and state mandates in place prohibiting evictions based on the nonpayment of rent.
-Once those mandates end, Pierce County expects a large number of eviction cases to be filed in Superior Court.
-To address this anticipated increase in eviction cases, Pierce County Superior Court has established a no cost Eviction Resolution Program (ERP) which will require parties to engage in problem-solving steps before the cases come to court.
-In legal terminology, eviction cases are called “unlawful detainer” cases.
+When the orders expire, there will likely be an increase in the number of eviction cases.
+Pierce County Superior Court has adopted a NO COST Eviction Resolution Program (ERP) which will require parties to engage in problem-solving steps before the cases come to court.

-Landlords and tenants can find information on the ERP program at the following web sites:
+Tenants and Landlords can find further information and detail about the ERP program at the following web sites:

 Pierce County Superior Court Eviction Resolution Program